rcook/rcook.github.io/_posts/2019-12-27-lap-steel-conversion.md

 * Golden Gate F-3303 extension nut&mdash;[$7.95 from Amazon][amazon-extension-nut]
 * A generic tone bar&mdash;[$7.99 from Amazon][amazon-tone-bar]

-"Tone bar", it turns out, is bluegrass-speak for "slide", so I learnt something new in the process.
+"Tone bar", it turns out, is bluegrass-speak for "slide", so I learnt even more in the process.

 ## Block off the bridge

 We're not going to be using the whammy bar any more.
 I don't have any photos of this process, but I used the following fairly standard approach (which I've used with success to block off Strat-style bridges in the past):

-* Remove the rear cover
+* Remove the rear cover to gain access to the tremolo block, string claw and springs
+* Slacken off the strings
 * Remove the springs from the string claw and tremolo block
-* Insert stacks of coins (pennies) of the appropriate thickness into the cavity to prevent the tremolo block from moving
+* Insert stacks of coins (pennies) of the appropriate thickness into the cavity to immobilize the tremolo block
 * Done!

 ## Set the bridge action

-First of all, I set the action at the bridge as high as possible.
+Next I set the action at the bridge as high as possible.
 See below:

 ![Action at bridge]({{ site.url }}/assets/2019-12-27-lap-steel-conversion/bridge-raised-action.jpg)

 I was sceptical that this would be high enough to prevent the tone bar from grounding out on the fingerboard.
-I did wonder if I would need to invest in some new saddles or a new bridge or shim the existing bridge somehow.
+I did wonder if I would need to invest in some new saddles or a new bridge or if I would need to shim the existing bridge somehow.
 This would, of course, have made my cheap-and-cheerful conversion considerably more expensive and less cheery that originally planned.
 I decided to push on and see what would happen without spending any extra money.
+Spoiler: the action was just fine without any further adjustment or investment.

-You may notice that the third string is not properly seated in the saddle in the previous photo.
+You may notice that the third string is not properly seated in the saddle in the photo above.
 I slackened the string off and reseated it to fix this before I moved on to the next step.

 ## Install the extension nut

-This is the hardest part and is very straightforward:
+This is the hardest part but is very straightforward:

-* Slacken off the strings
+* Slacken off the strings (if they're not still slack after the last step)
 * Slide the extension nut over the regular nut
 * Tighten the strings up and bring them up to pitch

-Here's the extension nut from the side:
+Here's a view of the extension nut from the side:

 ![Extension nut&mdash;side view]({{ site.url }}/assets/2019-12-27-lap-steel-conversion/head-stock-with-extension-nut-side.jpg)